ANOVA (Analysis of Variance)

 Variable Selection

-Factor A: Select a categorical variable that defines the groups.
+Factor A (Categorical): Select a categorical variable that defines the groups.
 Columns with nominal or ordinal measurement scale appear as options.

-Response Variable: Select the numeric variable to analyze.
-Columns with interval or ratio measurement scale appear as options.
+Response Variable (Numeric): Select the numeric variable to analyze.
+Columns with interval, ratio, or boolean measurement scale appear as options.

 Example

-To analyze whether sepal length differs among the three Iris species (setosa, versicolor, virginica) in the Iris sample data:
+To analyze whether sepal length differs among the three species Iris-setosa, Iris-versicolor, and Iris-virginica in the Iris sample data:

 Confidence Level

-Set the confidence level for the F-test and Tukey HSD post-hoc comparisons.
+Set the confidence level for Group Statistics confidence intervals and Tukey HSD post-hoc comparisons.
 Choose from 90%, 95% (default), or 99%.
-The significance level α equals 1 − confidence level (95% corresponds to α = 0.05).
 The Tukey HSD confidence interval width matches the confidence level.
+This setting also appears in two-way ANOVA, where it applies to the Group Statistics confidence intervals.

 Two-Way ANOVA